 What is the timeframe?

-The People's Panel will begin meeting in July and run until September.
-All meetings take place in the evening.
+The People's Panel began meeting in July and it ran until September.

 How can you get involved?